soft-matter/trackpy/README.md

 Although there have been major changes to the code, v0.2.x maintains complete reverse compatibility with v0.1 and can be used as drop-in replacement.
 We recommend all users upgrade.

-The `master` branch on github contains the latest tested development code.
-Changes are thoroughly tested before being merged.
-If you want to use the latest features it should be safe to rely on the master branch.
-(The primary contributors do.)

 Roadmap: